 Moss is available for almost every VR headset.
 These include the Oculus Quest and Rift, HTC Vive and Cosmos, Valve Index and Windows Mixed Reality, so ideal for headsets like the PlayStation VR.
 I’m pleased the game creators used common controller settings, which makes playing Moss simple whatever the platform or controller you use.

 You don’t require much room to play Moss, remember you can play seated, so technically one square metre should be enough!
 It’s most comfortable to play this game whilst seated and on occasion leaning into the game to have a look around, ideal for hunting down those elusive scrolls, whilst being careful not to chin your computer desk!
 It certainly helps to peep in for a closer look; sometimes it’s imperative in order to find those pesky scrolls.
 As you'd expect, the tracking worked well, I mean it's not as if you’re waving your arms around frantically or fast drawing a gun of any kind, like in most games, so no real tracking issues to worry about.

 Moss gameplay typically takes around 3 to 5 hours to play all the way through.
 However, there is also free downloadable content (DLC) called Twilight Garden, which can be unlocked, giving you an additional 1.5 hours of play - just make sure the Moss game is fully up-to-date first.
 In order to access the new content players need to find 3 different portals hidden amongst the levels of the main game.
-I won’t tell you exactly where they are, but here’s some tips.
+I won’t tell you exactly where they are, but here’s some tips on Moss VR.